Texas Internet Sales Tax

 If you are selling goods or products online and some of your customers are located in Texas, you need to be aware of the state’s Internet sales tax rules.
-As you read, keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both at the state and federal level.
+Keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.

 The General Rule: Physical Presence in the State

-Texas also has an annual sales tax holiday from the third Friday in August through to the following Sunday; it covers certain clothing, footwear, backpacks, and school supplies costing less than $100 per item.
-The TCPA publishes a webpage on the holiday, and more detailed information is available in Rule 3.365 of the Texas Administrative Code.
+Texas also has an annual sales tax holiday from the first Friday in August through to the following Sunday.
+The holiday covers certain clothing, footwear, backpacks, and school supplies costing less than $100 per item.
+The TCPA publishes awebpage and a FAQ page on the holiday.
+In addition, more detailed information is available in Rule 3.365 of the Texas Administrative Code.

 The Customer’s Responsibility

-In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a “use tax.”
-The TCPA states on a use tax FAQ page; it states that one of the most common reasons for a purchaser being subject to use tax is purchasing a taxable item “from an out-of-state retailer without paying Texas tax and us[ing] the property in Texas.”
-The FAQ page goes on to state that if a purchaser “purchase[s] merchandise through a catalog or the Internet from a seller located outside of Texas and use[s] the taxable item in Texas, then [the purchaser] owe[s] Texas use tax on the purchase.”
+In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a use tax.
+The TCPA states on its use tax FAQ page that one of the most common reasons for a purchaser being subject to use tax is purchasing a taxable item from an out-of-state retailer without paying Texas tax and using the property in Texas.
+The FAQ page goes on to state that if a purchaser purchases merchandise "through a catalog or the Internet from a seller located outside of Texas and use[s] the taxable item in Texas," then the purchaser owes use tax on the purchase.
 You can find more formal guidance about the use tax in Rule 3.346 if the Texas Administrative Code.